ga-curriculum/computer-science-recursion/exercise/README.md

 philosopher();
 ```

-Warning aside, what would happen if we ran this function?

-When we call philosopher initially, it prints out "hmm...".
-Then, the function calls philosopher - as in, itself.
-So, it will once again print "hmm..."
-Before calling itself again...
+Why does this function come with a warning?
+When we call `philosopher()` initially, it prints out `"hmm..."`.
+Then, the function calls `philosopher()` — as in, itself.
+So, it will once again print `"hmm..."` before calling itself again... forever!
-Forever!

 In practice, the function will eventually crash.
-Your computer will run out of memory and you'll see an error message saying something like, "stack overflow exception" or "maximum call stack exceeded."
-Not really what we’re looking for, here.
+Your computer will run out of memory and you’ll see an error message saying something like, “stack overflow exception” or “maximum call stack exceeded.”
+That’s not really what we’re looking for.

 # Fixing the problem